Jeremy-Deh/GoRankAnalysis/README.md

 ### If you're familiar with python or programming
 `- Language :` Python 3 or more,

-`- Libraries :` Refer to the requirements.txt file
+`- Libraries :` Please refer to the requirements.txt file

 `- Models :` You will need two models to make it run :
 1. The first one to assess the strength of every move played during the game, for that, you will need a [network file](https://media.katagotraining.org/uploaded/networks/models/kata1/kata1-b40c256-s10359230464-d2525387336.bin.gz) (if it is ever down, you can find the latest network [here](https://katagotraining.org/networks/)).